TraceMachina/nativelink/README.md

 You can find a few example deployments in the [deployment-examples directory](./deployment-examples).

-See the [terraform deployments](./deployment-examples/terraform) for an example deployments that show off remote execution and cache capabilities.
+See the [terraform deployments](./deployment-examples/terraform) for example deployments that show off remote execution and cache capabilities.

 ## 🏺 History